Support from other government agencies

 Ministry of Education

 All children have the right of enrolment at their local mainstream school.
 Therefore, one of the Ministry of Education’s (MoE) roles is to provide specific support for disabled children or children with additional learning support needs.
-This may include:
+This may include the following.

 Social and Community Housing

-Disabled people are expected to have equitable access to Social and Community Housing, including:
+Disabled people are expected to have equitable access to Social and Community Housing.
+The following programmes support this.

 • The social housing register, means assessment, and income-related rent is administered by MSD.
 Social Housing is provided by Kāinga Ora and community housing providers.
 Community housing registrations and funding assessments are managed by the Community Housing Regulatory Authority (part of the Ministry of Housing and Urban Development (HUD)).
 A disabled person who lives in a residential facility cannot register for public housing.